-In this second of two articles on the Marantz SC-80 and SM-80, we look at the SM-80 power amplifier and a tricky repair and restoration bringing this amplifier back to full working condition.
+In this second article on the Marantz SC-80 and SM-80, we look at the SM-80 power amplifier and a tricky repair and restoration.

 The Marantz SM-80 stereo power amplifier is a reasonably powerful, well-made, mid-range consumer amplifier from around 1990.
 It typically sold with its companion, the Marantz SC-80 preamplifier and I have just finished repairing one of those so be sure to check out that article too.